mjl-/mox/README.md

 Mox is a modern full-featured open source secure mail server for low-maintenance self-hosted email.

+For more details, see the mox website, https://www.xmox.nl.

 See Quickstart below to get started.

 ## Features